-We are not currently listed on a national securities exchange or in an inter-dealer quotation system that has requirements that a majority of the Board be independent.
-However, our Board has undertaken a review of the independence of the directors and considered whether any director has a material relationship with us that could compromise his ability to exercise independent judgment in carrying out his or her responsibilities.
-As a result of this review, our Board has determined that Ms. Matsui, Dr. Blayney, Mr. Kelly, Dr. Emanuele and Ms. Erbez, representing five of our six directors, are "independent directors" as defined under the rules of the Nasdaq Capital Market.
+Our Board has undertaken a review of the independence of the directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
+As a result of this review, our Board has determined that Ms. Matsui, Dr. Blayney, Mr. Kelly, Dr. Emanuele and Mr. Beck representing five of our six directors, are "independent directors" as defined under the rules of the Nasdaq Capital Market.
 Mr. Gorgas is not considered independent due to his service as an executive officer of the Company.